Dejai/iris/tools/appendParams/README.md

 > 4. Then save this bookmark, and put it somewhere you prefer in your bookmarks.
 > 5. Now, just click the bookmark to use it.

+Expected Results: &nbsp; After clicking the bookmark, the URL of the page you are currently on should be updated with two new parameters - one for a 'sessionid' and another for 'success'.

 <hr/>

 <br/>